Shubham230802/Django-todo-Kubernetes/README.md

-# django-todo
+# django-todo-Kubernetes
-A simple todo app built with django
+A simple todo app built with django and deploy with Kubernetes

 ### **Step 1: Clone the code**
 ```